If you’re doing programmatic SEO, it comes down to finding good head keywords or head terms that you can target.

 You have to select only the terms which have low competition and not all the ranking pages are long-form articles.

-But make sure you’ve created the page template carefully and there’s enough information on the pages.
+But make sure to create a quality page template, ensuring there’s enough information on the pages.

 Final words